PatrickMcGrath29/quotes/content/references/the-practice-of-the-presence-of-god-brother-lawrence.md

 ---
 uuid: qVwDrrveOR
-reference_name: The Practice of the Presence of God
+referenceName: The Practice of the Presence of God
-author_name: Brother Lawrence
+authorName: Brother Lawrence
 ---